rsta2/circle/README.md

 The following C++ classes were added to Circle:

+Base library

+* CGPIOPinFIQ: GPIO fast interrupt pin (only one allowed in the system)

 USB library

 * CUSBCDCEthernetDevice: Driver for the USB CDC Ethernet device implemented in QEMU